TaraVaskRequiem/YoutubeplaylistToSpotify/README.md

 6. add this as the callback address http://localhost:8888/callback<br />

-7. copy the client id and client secret too config.js
+7. copy the client id and client secret too config.js<br />

+8. to get your auth code cop and paste everything past <http://localhost:8888/callback?code=> into the command line
 </details>
 <details closed>
 <Summary>Disclaimer</Summary>